Navoditamathur/Navoditamathur.github.io/_pages/about.md

 About Me
 ------
-I am an AI Research Intern at HeadOn with over a year of experience in ML and three years of experience in software development.
-My expertise lies at the intersection of Computer Vision, Satellite Imagery, and Remote Sensing, where I’ve contributed to innovative solutions across cutting-edge projects.
-I am driven by a deep passion for utilizing technology to better understand and safeguard biodiversity, which fuels my current research focus in Multi-Modal Machine Learning and Artificial Intelligence (AI).
+I am an AI Researcher with over a year of experience in ML and three years of experience in software development.
+My expertise lies at the intersection of AI and life sciences (geospatial and biomedical), where I’ve contributed to innovative solutions across cutting-edge projects like:

-I am deeply interested in the emerging field of imageomics, which applies computer vision to biological data to extract species-level insights from images.
-My focus is on integrating diverse modalities—such as language, images, DNA sequence/barcodes and spatiotemporal data to develop a monitoring framework.

-My aim is to harness advanced AI technologies to study, predict, and protect ecosystems.
-By bridging AI and biology, I aspire to create innovative tools that support biodiversity research.
+- Agentic AI for Disease Prediction – Integrating EHR, medical imaging, and knowledge graphs for better clinical decision-making.
+- Medical Image Analysis: Optimizing Swin-UNETR for 3D brain tumor segmentation.
+- Wildfire Risk Classification – Developing smoke detection models to assess fire-prone regions.
+- Environmental Monitoring: Leveraging Sentinel-2 satellite imagery for deforestation detection

 Key Research Projects
 ------